-We are processing data within the EU (Sweden, Norway, Germany and Ireland) and in some cases in the USA.
-Regarding data processing in the USA, our policy is to collaborate with Privacy Shield certificated suppliers.
+We are processing data within the EU/EEA (Sweden, Norway, Germany and Ireland) and in some cases in the USA.
+For transfer of personal data to the USA we are using EU Standard Contractual Clauses (SCC) and other supplementary measures of organizational or technical kind.
 The term data processing denominates all kinds of data handling such as for example storage, transmission, calculation.

 For security reasons, most hosting providers do not hand out detailed information on this.
 Mynewsdesk does not consider it to be necessary to give specific street addresses of server locations to comply with GDPR.